Recent Advances in Fully Dynamic Graph Algorithms: Fully Dynamic Graph Algorithms

-The \emph{eccentricity} of a vertex is the greatest distance between the vertex and any other vertex in the graph.
+The \emph{eccentricity} of a vertex is the greatest distance between the vertex and any other vertex in an undirected graph.
+Here, the distance between two vertices in a graph refers to the number of edges in a shortest path between those two vertices.
+For any vertex $v$ note that the depth of the BFS tree rooted at $v$ equals its eccentricity.
 Based on this definition, the \emph{diameter} of a graph is defined as the maximum eccentricity over all vertices in the graph.
+Let $x$ and $y$ be two vertices whose distance $d(x,y)$ equals the graph diameter.
+Note that the eccentricity $ecc(v)$ of any vertex $v$ is never larger and at most a factor 2 smaller than the diameter, as $2 \cdot ecc(v) \ge 2 \cdot \max(d(x,v), d(y,v)) \ge d(x,v) + d(v, y) \ge d(x,y)$.
 The \emph{radius} is the minimum eccentricity of all vertices.
-Through recomputation from scratch it is straightforward to compute a $2$-approximation for diameter and radius and a $(2+\eps)$-approximation for radius in linear time.
+Let $x$ be the vertex with minimum eccentricity, and let $y$ be a vertex such that $d(x,y) = ecc(x)$.
+Note that the eccentricity of any vertex $v$ is never smaller and at most a factor 2 larger than the radius, as $d(x,v) \le d(x,y) = ecc(x)$ and, thus, $ecc(v) \le d(x,y) + ecc(x) \le 2 ecc(x)$.
+Thus, through recomputation from scratch it is straightforward to compute a $2$-approximation for diameter and radius in linear time.

-Anacona \etal~\cite{DBLP:conf/icalp/AnconaHRWW19} recently showed that under the strong exponential time hypothesis (SETH) there can be no $(2-\eps)$-approximate fully dynamic approximation algorithm for any of these problems with $\bigO(m^{1-\eps})$ update or query time for any $\eps > 0$.
+\paragraph{Theory Results} Anacona \etal~\cite{DBLP:conf/icalp/AnconaHRWW19} recently showed that under the strong exponential time hypothesis (SETH) there can be no $(2-\eps)$-approximate fully dynamic approximation algorithm for any of these problems with $\bigO(m^{1-\delta})$ update or query time for any $\delta > 0$.
+There also exist non-trivial (and sub-$n^2$ time) fully dynamic algorithms for $(1.5+\epsilon)$ approximate diameter (and also for radius and eccentricities) \cite{DBLP:conf/focs/BrandNS19}.
+In that paper, the authors also construct a non-trivial algorithm for exact diameter.

 We are not aware of any experimental study for fully dynamic diameter. \ifEnableExtend 2019 ``Algorithms and Hardness for Diameter in Dynamic Graphs''~\cite{DBLP:conf/icalp/AnconaHRWW19} \fi{}